 7. Utilities and taxes

 When budgeting for a new apartment, consider the additional charges that you will invariably receive each month.
 First, electricity prices vary greatly depending on the type of apartment, and whether or not you pay it directly to the supplier (EVN), or to your landlord.
 The official electricity retail prices go from 1,678 VND to 2,927 VND per kWh.

-However, in serviced apartments, you will usually pay between 3,000 to 4,500 VND/kWh directly to your landlord.
+However, in serviced apartments or some compounds, you will usually pay between 3,500 to 5,000 VND per kWh directly to your landlord.
 What explains the difference?
-Well, building owners account for the lighting and electricity costs in the building public areas, and the maintenance costs for backup generators, if any.
-Typically, you will pay around 3,500 VND/kWh, and spend more or less 1,000,000 VND per month (43 US$) for 1 or 2 persons, depending on how often you use A/C.
+Well, building owners account for the lighting and electricity costs in the common areas (gym, swimming pool, parking, lobby), and the maintenance costs for backup generators, if any.
+Typically, you will spend from 1,500,000 VND (65 US$) to 3,000,000 VND (130 US$) per month for 1 or 2 persons, depending on how often you use A/C.

 Water is either included in the rental price or not costly (fixed monthly rate per person, or paid according to your usage).
 It is common practice in serviced apartments for the internet costs to be included in the rent.
 Normally, this is not the case for condominiums (apartment buildings), houses, or villas, and you will have to subscribe to an Internet package by yourself (from 12 US$ per month).
 In any case, be sure to include the utility detailed pricing in your rental contract!

 V.A.T applies to all transactions in Vietnam.
 Some landlords do have a way around this.
 However, if your company, or employer, pays your rent directly to the landlord, they will most likely require a rental tax invoice from your landlord.
 In that case, ask your landlord if the tax is included in the rent (it usually isn’t) and if he can provide the tax invoice.
 You will usually have to pay 10% more on the rental price.